apache/infrastructure-website/content/pages/slack.md

 Once you are part of the ASF workspace, you can join any open channels you wish to.

  - At the top of your list of channels in the Slack app, click the **+** icon
- - Use the _Browse channels_ option to display a list of existing channels in the workspace; or enter text in the search field.
+ - Use the _Browse channels_ option to display a list of channels in the workspace; or enter text in the search field.
  - Select any channel to add it to your channel list.

  Some ASF channels are **private** or **locked**.
 Someone with the appropriate rights has to join you to such a channel.